TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

    This has the effect of dividing the input into n-length chunks.

-   :func:`zip` should only be used with unequal length inputs when you don't care about trailing, unmatched values from the longer iterables.
+   :func:`zip` should only be used with unequal length inputs when you don't care about trailing, unmatched values kutoka the longer iterables.
 If those values are important, use :func:`itertools.zip_longest` instead.

    :func:`zip` in conjunction with the ``*`` operator can be used to unzip a